Is it true that carrying out a loft conversion has been made easier?

 How do I decide on the best product for gaining access to the loft space?

 The popular range of larger timber loft ladders come complete with timber lining, door, operating pole, finishing architrave and handrail and, with their deep wide treads, offer a sturdy and attractive alternative for safe and easy access.
-If the loft is used for storage a large hatch is an advantage as it allows easy access for larger items.
+If the loft is used for storing a large hatch is an advantage as it allows easy access for larger items.
 All Loft Shop hatches are insulated.

 Finding space for an access stairway for your proposed loft conversion is an important early consideration because, although retractable loft ladders are adequate for hobby rooms, building regulations demand a permanent staircase for access to bedrooms or bathrooms.
-Stairs which extend from your existing staircase are the best solution but if the landing space is already cramped, spiral staircases, space-saver stairs with alternating treads, and nonretracting ladders that have a permanent handrail are all permissible alternatives.
+Stairs that extend from your existing staircase are the best solution but if the landing space is already cramped, spiral staircases, space-saver stairs with alternating treads, and nonretracting ladders that have a permanent handrail are all permissible alternatives.
 Loft Shop staff can advise you as to the best option.

 What is the best use of loft space?